-Fact: married people pay less
+Reasons married people pay less for car insurance

-Married people may pay less for other insurance types
+Married people may pay less for other insurance types too!

-It is not only car insurance that married people can pay less for.
-Because of the increased responsibilities and commitments that married folk usually have, they often take out multiple types of insurance, like life, home contents, and buildings cover.
+It is not only affordable car insurance that married people can enjoy over the singletons.
+Because of the increased responsibilities and commitments that married folk usually have, they often take out multiple types of insurance, like life, home contents, and building cover.
 If they do this all through one insurer, they may get a special rate for bundling their cover.
 At Auto & General, we offer discounts for multi-vehicle policies and for bundling Car, Home Contents, and Buildings Cover.
 Make sure you ask our consultants about it to find out if you qualify.

 Other ways marriage affects car insurance

 Married couples regularly put their individual cars on the same insurance policy.
 As with bundling other types of insurance, insuring multiple vehicles under one policy can lead to generous discounts on car insurance for each vehicle.
 If there are children old enough to drive in the family, the discounts will extend to their cars as well if they are all on the same policy.
 Having said that, there are exceptions to every rule.
 If you are married to someone with a history of bad driving behaviour (numerous claims and accidents), it might be best to keep your insurance policies separate, because you could be penalised for your partner’s record.
-Even then, if they are listed on your policy as someone who may occasionally drive your car, it is probably going to put your premiums up.
+Even then, if they are listed on your policy as someone who may occasionally drive your car, it is probably going to hike up your car insurance premiums.
 This is because your partner poses a greater risk to the insurer.

-Don’t claim unless necessary.
+2. Don’t claim unless necessary.
 If you have a small scratch that can be buffered out with polish and a bit of elbow grease, rather do not submit a claim.
 In some cases, your excess might be more than the cost of the repairs, so think twice before submitting a claim to your insurer.

-Increase your excess.
+6. Increase your excess.
 Most insurance companies offer policyholders the option to increase their standard excess that will be payable when they claim in return for lowering their monthly premiums.
 However, before you do this, make sure you can afford to pay the excess should you need to claim.

-Maintain a good credit record.
+8. Maintain a good credit record.
 Paying off all your debts on time will help you to build and maintain a good credit history.
 The reason insurance companies look at your credit score is to see your risk for non-payment.
 The better your score, the lower your risk, which means lower premiums.

-Avoid modifications.
+9. Avoid modifications.
 The more extras and after-factory fittings you install in your car, the more you will pay.
 This includes installing a new sound system, which will need to be specified on your insurance policy.

-Upgrade your home security.
+10. Upgrade your home security.
 Something as small as putting a lock on your property gate can reduce your insurance rates.
 So clear out your garage and park your car in there – you could save loads of money every month.

 Sources: HuffPost; Medium; Web MD